Battle of Vrigne-Meuse

 The Battle of Vrigne-Meuse was an attack led by the French infantry against German positions, between 9 and 11 November 1918 in the Ardennes.
-It was one of the last battles of the First World War as it was fought in November 1918 during the armistice negotiations to end the war.
-Over 90 French soldiers were killed in the battle.
+It was one of the last battles of the First World War, as it took place during the armistice negotiations in November 1918 Over 90 French soldiers were killed in the battle.
 Around 200 were injured.